Jessie Royce Landis

-Jessie Royce Landis (born Jessie Medbury; November 25, 1896 – February 2, 1972) was an American actress.
-Her name is also seen as Jesse Royce-Landis.
-She remains perhaps best-known for her mother roles in the Hitchcock films To Catch a Thief (1955) and North by Northwest (1959).
+Jessie Royce Landis (born Jessie Medbury; November 25, 1896 – February 2, 1972), also known as Jesse Royce-Landis, was an American actress known for her mother roles in the Hitchcock films To Catch a Thief (1955) and North by Northwest (1959).

 Early life

-Jessie Royce Landis was born Jessie Medbury in Chicago, Illinois, to Paul, an orchestra musician, and Ella Medbury.
-Her acting surname "Landis" derives from her first husband, although she was married twice more.
+Jessie Royce Landis was born Jessie Medbury in Chicago, Illinois to Paul, an orchestra musician, and Ella Medbury.
+Her acting surname Landis derives from her first husband, and she was married twice more.

 A scholarship that Landis received when she was 14 enabled her to attend the Hinshaw Dramatic School, which led to her acting two years later with the Evanston Stock Company.